Biography of Lewis Carroll

 Richmond Grammar School, Rugby School (where he begins to write early works later to be included in “Alice in Wonderland”).
 Christchurch, Oxford.

-1851: 24th January, moves to Oxford, which will be his home for the rest of his life.
+1851: On the 24th January he moves to Oxford, which will be his home for the rest of his life.
 His mother dies a few days later.

-1852: Passes the first part of his examinations at Christchurch and gains a studentship (a teaching position) which allows him to be a life member of the college.
+1852: He passes the first part of his examinations at Christchurch and gains a studentship (a teaching position) which allows him to be a life member of the college.

 1854: Carroll takes BA and prepares for ordination into the Church.